buildings-for-people/coding_scheme/codes/bothering_others.md

 # Bothering others

-The feeling of comfort is a state of the mind, and thus it is not limited to physiological sensations or even to individual's own body.
+The feeling of comfort is a state of the mind, and thus it is not limited to physiological sensations or even to a person's own body.
 One example of this is how people worry about bothering others.